-For years, our New Jersey lawyers have been at the forefront of the development of procedural and substantive family law.
+For years, our New Jersey lawyers have been actively involved in organizations that have heavily contributed to the development of procedural and substantive family law.
 They have served as the chair of the Family Law Committee of the Camden County Bar and the Family Law Section of the New Jersey State Bar Association.
 They have been editors of and contributors to the New Jersey Family Lawyer, including editor-in-chief.
 Department lawyers have also served on the Executive Committee of the Family Law Section of the New Jersey State Bar Association and on the New Jersey Supreme Court Family Part Practice Committee, the Committee which monitors the administration of family law for the New Jersey Supreme Court.
 One Department attorney chaired a New Jersey Supreme Court Work Group on Matrimonial Early Settlement Programs.
 Finally, the Department Chairman served as Co-Chair of the New Jersey Supreme Court Special Committee on Matrimonial Litigation that, in 1998, authored a far-reaching report recommending substantial revisions to matrimonial practice and which, in large measure, has been adopted by the New Jersey Supreme Court.